-The SA-Exim config file can normally be found in /etc/exim/spamassassin.conf
+The SA-Exim config file can typically be found residing at /etc/exim/sa-exim.conf

-The most important ' basic' options are:
+The most important 'basic' options are:

-- SAEximRunCond equivalent to Exiscan' s exiscan\spamd\condition, this determines when and if SA-Exim will scan a message.
+- SAEximRunCond equivalent to Exiscan's ACL 'condition', this determines when and if SA-Exim will scan a message.
 You could just set it to '1' to scan all messages, but there are some circumstances when you might not want to - see below. - SAEximRejCond this determines whether mails are actually rejected if they are found to be spam.
-You don't really want to reject messages addressed to postmaster@yourdomain/abuse@yourdomain, so the default configuration for this option checks some flags which can be set in an Exim ACL to avoid this - see below.

-- SApermreject this is the ' threshold' spam score.
+You don't really want to reject messages addressed to postmaster@yourdomain/abuse@yourdomain, so the default configuration for this option checks some flags which can be set in an Exim ACL to avoid this - see below. - SApermreject this is the 'threshold' spam score.
 If a message scores higher than this, it will be rejected.
 You might be a bit nervous about this setting, so if you like you might set it higher and slowly reduce it.
-12.0 (the default) is unlikely to catch any real mail, though. - SApermrejectSavCond this determines whether messages that have been rejected as spam are saved anywhere.
+12.0 (the default) is unlikely to catch any real mail, though, and in fact you can probably safely pull it down to 11.0 or even less without rejecting real mail.
+Experiment! - SApermrejectSavCond this determines whether messages that have been rejected as spam are saved anywhere.
 If you want to save them, set this to 1 (or use some kind of condition) and then set SApermrejectsave to the location where you want to save messages. - SAmsgpermrej this is the message used to reject spam with if it exceeds the threshold.
 If a real mail is inadvertently bounced as spam, the sende r should see this message in the bounce which they get.